 HOW TO BE A GOOD NEIGHBOUR

 Everything starts with a simple hello.
 Take a couple of minutes out of your day to introduce yourself to your neighbours, especially if someone is new to the area.
 It’s a great way to make them feel welcome and create a happier community.
 You could pass them on some useful information about the local area including local transport, bin schedules and other useful tips.
-Elderly people in the area may feel particularly vulnerable and isolated when left by themselves so you could invite them round for a cup of tea and a chat – this could make a big difference to their day.
+Elderly people in the area may feel particularly vulnerable and isolated when left by themselves.
+Inviting them round for a cup of tea and a chat could make a big difference to their day.
 You could offer to help them with running errands or offer to pick up bread and milk from the local shop.

 Offer to help

 People can often be too proud to ask for help even though they may need it!
-Neighbours are always willing to give a helping hand so don’t be afraid to ask, it’s also a great way to get to know them and removes any awkwardness from a static conversation on the doorstep.
-Simple jobs can become quite difficult for some as we get older so helping elderly neighbours with their more strenuous jobs can be a massive help to them, it can be as simple as taking the bin out, changing a lightbulb or offering to give them a lift.
+Neighbours are always willing to give a helping hand so don’t be afraid to ask.
+It’s also a great way to get to know them and removes any awkwardness from a static conversation on the doorstep.
+Simple jobs can become quite difficult as we get older, so helping elderly neighbours with their more strenuous jobs can be a massive help to them.
+It can be as simple as taking the bin out, changing a lightbulb or offering to give them a lift.
 It’s a great, non-intrusive way to regularly check up on them.

 Keep an eye out for unusual behaviour